muratkilic1978/wordpress-custom-theme-development/README.md

 <?php }
 ?>
 ```
-2. I also created **single.php** file.
+8. Create a new file with following name **single.php**.
 The single post template file is used when a single post is queried.
 For this and all other query templates, index.php is used if the query template is not present.
 Here is the code for **single.php** file:
 ```PHP
 <?php